 Setting clear privacy expectations is essential when monitoring employees in the workplace.
 Having an employee privacy policy in place ensures that employees do not wrongfully assume that their computer usage is private when using company-provided IT assets.

 The policy should also indicate to employees whether or not they are permitted to use workplace technology for personal reasons.
-If you will be monitoring their computer activity they must be informed that their personal use may be monitored so they can conduct themselves accordingly.
+If you monitor their computer activity, they must be informed that their personal use may be monitored so they can conduct themselves accordingly.

-Without such a policy in place, your employees may use work computers for personal tasks without realizing that their traffic is being monitored.
-This could result in employees disclosing personal information that they may not want to be shared with those that have access to their user activity reports.
+Without such a policy, your employees may use work computers for personal tasks without realizing that their traffic is being monitored.
+This could result in employees disclosing personal information that they may not want to be shared with those who have access to their user activity reports.

 Getting informed consent is paramount for introducing computer monitoring software to your employees.
 Covert electronic monitoring is not only a liability risk, it is a surefire way to have the monitoring perceived as invasive.